bitcoinvietnam/btm.bitcoinvn.io/index.md

 ---
 title: The fastest & most anonymous way to buy & sell Bitcoin for cash in Vietnam
 ---
+**🚨 Service Announcement 🚨**

+Due to some domestic telecommunication changes, SMS delivery for OTP codes are currently affected.
+This influences some Vietnamese and international carriers.

+👉 If you are unable to receive your OTP, please contact our customer service team — we can help you complete your transaction.

+We understand this is frustrating and are already working on long-term solutions to restore reliable OTP service.

+Thank you for your understanding and continued support.

 ## What would you like to do?